melofton/module7_R_dev/module7.md

 ![](module7_files/figure-gfm/unnamed-chunk-24-1.png)<!-- -->

-**Q.XX** Examine the plot of high-frequency chlorophyll-a data.
-How variable is chlorophyll-a over the course of a day?
+**Q.21 Examine the plot of high-frequency chlorophyll-a data.
+How variable is chlorophyll-a over the course of a day?**

-**Answer Q.XX**
+**Answer Q.21**

-**Q.XX** How do you think daily variability in chlorophyll-a data affects the initial conditions uncertainty in our model?
+**Q.22 Recall that we are using the daily mean of chlorophyll-a as the initial condition for our model.
+Given the daily variability that you see in the high-frequency chlorophyll-a data, do you think that using a daily mean is a good representation of daily chlorophyll-a in Lake Barco?
+Explain your reasoning.**

-**Answer Q.XX**
+**Answer Q.22**

 Next, we will calculate the mean daily standard deviation of chl-a measurements (`ic_sd`), which we will use to estimate uncertainty in our